If you have questions or remarks to Part I or the tutorials, contact Melanie Schmidt.

 6.1 Nemhauser-Ullmann Algorithm

 |Tuesday, 15:15-16:00||LBH, E.08||April 19||Schmidt|

 |Tuesday, 16:15-17:00||LBH, E.08||April 19||Schmidt|

-The Lecture Notes cover the complete lecture.
-The lecture is largely based on the following two books.
+The Lecture Notes cover the lecture.
+Part I is largely based on the following two books:

 The following PDFs correspond to the lectures in Part I. They are now outdated and will not be updated!

 The lecture has two parts.
 First, we consider the design and analysis of randomized algorithms.
 Many algorithmic problems can be solved more efficiently when allowing randomized decisions.
 Additionally, randomized algorithms are often easier to design and analyze than their (known) deterministic counterparts.
 For example, we will see an elegant algorithm for the minimum cut problem.
 Randomized algorithms can also be more robust on average, like randomized Quicksort.

 The analysis of randomized algorithms builds on a set of powerful tools.
 We will get to know basic tools from probabily theory, very useful tail inequalities and techniques to analyze random walks and Markov chains.
 We apply these techniques to develop and analyze algorithms for important algorithmic problems like sorting and k-SAT.